JoeSz/Exopite-Anti-Spam/README.md

 ## CHANGELOG

+= 20201127 =
+* Fix: The image captcha creates a PHP error if only one icon needs to be selected.

 = 20200921 =
 * Fix: "WordPress database error You have an error in your SQL syntax;"
 * Remove: add_filter( 'wpcf7_verify_nonce', '__return_true' )